| Jon Ross is a Principal of MPSA

 and uses alliances/partnerships to do so.
 In today's economy, a lot

 of agencies and entities in government operate very much in this fashion.
+This area of our business works in core areas with small

 companies and growth entities: partnership development, strategic and